SAP-samples/btp-dc-samples/docs/buildcode/btp-bc-setup-enterprise-free.md

    ![Access Global account](images/00_bc_free_ga.png)

-3. Make sure you are entitled to use the Build Code service with free Service Plan.
+3. Make sure you are entitled to use the Build Code service with a free Service Plan.

     ![Entitlement for Free Service Plan](images/00_bc_free_entitlement.png)